 - RT-N12 H/W version C1: Same as RT-N12 B1 but with a “Black Diamond” appearance

 - RT-N12 H/W version D1: (To be confirmed) BCM53572.
-This is functionally the same as C1 but equipped with built-in signal amplifier.
-There are forum reports indicating success of flashing Tomato firmware on this router.
+This is functionally the same as C1 but equipped with a built-in signal amplifier.

 - RT-N12HP: This is functionally the same as D1 but equipped with two 9dbi antenna.
 A review reported that its WiFi signal is good enough even after passing through two concrete walls.